kailash-manasarovar/statement/docs/timeline/2022/february.md

 - I move to my new flat in Dénia: Carrer Furs 15, B1 Escalera 2 Piso 3 Apartamento 17, Dénia 03700 Alicante Spain.

+### One night in Barcelona

+- Could this night, the night before I take up permanent residence in Carrer Furs, have been a first "date"?

 ## My life in Dénia

 - I'm working online.
 I work a lot.